Skip to content

 Ownership and Checksum Flow

-ConfigMaps are created and owned by the parent Superset controller (not by child CRs).
+ConfigMaps are created and owned by the parent Superset controller.
 This means:

 • The parent is the single writer of config content

-• Child controllers mount ConfigMaps by conventional name without managing them
+• Component Deployments mount ConfigMaps by conventional name

-The parent computes a ConfigChecksum and passes it to child CRs via spec.configChecksum.
-Child controllers stamp this as a pod template annotation to trigger rolling restarts when config changes.
+The parent computes a config checksum and stamps it directly on component Deployment pod templates to trigger rolling restarts when config changes.
 This design follows the principle that the checksum should be computed by whoever writes the data — since the parent renders and writes the ConfigMap, it is the authority on when content changed.
-Passing the checksum to child CRs avoids requiring child controllers to watch or read ConfigMaps they don't own.

 What Each Component Creates